Berengarians

-The Berengarians were a Proto-Protestant religious sect who adhered to the views of Berengar of Tours, Archdeacon of Angers, and opposed several key Roman Catholic doctrines in the mid-eleventh century.
+The Berengarians were a proto-Protestant religious sect that adhered to the views of Berengar of Tours, Archdeacon of Angers, and opposed several key Roman Catholic doctrines in the mid-11th century.
 They opposed the emerging doctrine of Transubstantiation, the practice of infant baptism, and private sacramental confession.
 Additionally, they upheld the belief that Scripture, rather than the Church, held supreme authority for Christians.
-The Berengarian sect, considered heretical by the Roman Catholic Church, is said to have numbered 800,000 according to the historian Belamine.
+The Berengarian sect, considered heretical by the Roman Catholic Church, is said to have numbered 800,000, according to the historian Bellarmine.

 Classification as heresy

 The Roman Catholic Church held considerable power in Western Europe during the High and Late Middle Ages.
 Those clergy and theologians whom it judged guilty of heresy could be excommunicated and exiled or sentenced to death unless they formally recanted their errors.
 A text by Frankish monk Ratramnus of Corbie misattributed to John Scotus Eriugena, a philosopher-theologian and intellectual heir of Maximus the Confessor in the 9th-Century, had maintained that there was no physical transformation of the Eucharist.
 Later in 1047, Berengar of Tours reignited the debate in the name of Eriugena.

 During the next 30 years, Berengar was asked to recant his heresy concerning what would be declared the Roman Catholic dogma of transubstantiation no less than five times including a short spell in prison.
 He later retired into solitude and made no further pronouncements on the matter.